takepayments Review: The Best Payment Solution for UK Businesses?

 My experience with takepayments' retail EPOS system

 When testing the takepayments tPOS system for retail, I was impressed by its reporting tools.
-I was able to get data on best-selling products, and could carry out cost vs profit analysis, a great way to asses profitability.
+I was able to get data on best-selling products and could carry out cost versus profit analysis, a great way to asses profitability.

 A lot of us also found the touchscreen on the terminal overly sensitive, which made scrolling difficult since we were often accidentally clicking on tools.